jhoward39/CounterfactualRegretMinimization/README.md

+# TLDR: This is the training algorithm used to beat humans in texas hold em' (poker).
+It's a visualisation of it on a small scale using javascript, html, and css.

 # Overview
 I was overly blessed to study abroad at Oxford University.
 While I was there I picked up the poker bug at the Oxford Poker Society.
 The organisation (notice the spelling) of roughly 35-50 students meet weekly for low-stakes cash games somewhere on campus, try getting that approved at a Jesuit institution like Fordham.
 It was beautiful, on each hand we could use calculators to check the pot odds at the table.
 After Oxford, I stayed in Europe for 8 weeks.
 I traveled to a new city every other day with a Eurorail pass, staying in hostels, and playing poker in every damn city.
 There were swings, but I stayed extremely patient and only played when I knew there was a profitable strategy to execute.
 After 8 weeks I had profited $3,220 (after conversion fees).
 I had spent, $5,800 on the entire trip including Oxford and the subsequent 8 weeks.
 Not bad.